TRIPURA RAHASYA

 means that he knows what he says.
 This transcendental

-state is quite easy or may be well-nigh impossible according
+state is quite easy or may be well-nigh impossible

 as one’s mind is inward bent in peace or out moving in